-The recent COVID-19 outbreak was declared a pandemic by the World Health Organization on March 11, 2020 and has rapidly spread to the United States, and may negatively affect the operating results, financial conditions or liquidity of our portfolio companies.
+The recent COVID-19 outbreak was declared a pandemic by the World Health Organization on March 11, 2020 and has rapidly spread to the United States, and may negatively affect the operating results, financial conditions or liquidity of our portfolio companies which may subsequently have a negative impact on our operating results and financial condition.
 In addition, the pandemic may also negatively impact RCM's ability, on our behalf, to invest a significant portion of the net proceeds from the Transaction on acceptable terms or within a reasonable timeframe.